 On land adventures

-The wildlife is Borneo and in particular, the Malaysia northern state of Sabah has always been thought of as being some of the best in the world.
+The wildlife in Borneo and in particular, the Malaysian northern state of Sabah has always been thought of as being some of the best in the world.
 Whether you are looking for small insects or birdlife such venues as Danum Valley and the Kinabatangan River will be very high up on your list.
 Looking for something larger?
 Well, both Danum Valley and Kinabatangan will generally not disappoint if you are looking for Bornean Elephants.
-These wondrous creatures are smaller than there African brothers and tend to only live for about 55 to 65 years.
+These wondrous creatures are smaller than their African brothers and tend to only live for about 55 to 65 years.
 Those wishing to site a Borneo or Sumatran Rhino are unfortunately out of luck as according to records (November 2019) there is none in the Malaysian states only in Indonesia.
 On a brighter note, Sabah has a very successful breeding and conservation program looking after the Man of the Forest – Orangutan.
 These can be seen on river cruises along the Kinabatangan River or on a visit to Sepilok Orangutan Rehabilitation Centre.

 Other wildlife swinging and climbing marvels to see are Proboscis monkeys, Silver Leaf Monkeys and long-tail Macaque.
 I’m still amazed at the beauty of the many types of Hornbills seen nesting and flying over areas such as the Kinabatangan River during one of the amazing river cruises.
 The wildlife to see and experience in Sabah – Malaysian Borneo is vast and we could just keep going on and on.
-The best thing to is to come and let us show you the amazing Sabah.
+The best thing is to come and let us show you the amazing Sabah.